 We are asking for your help to decrease the density of people in the store to protect both our staff and customers, and there a few ways you can contribute to this goal.
 Already we have started to limit the number of shoppers in the store at one time.
-If you haven’t used our curbside or delivery program, we encourage you to do so.
+If you haven’t used our online shopping platform for curbside pick-up and local delivery we encourage you to do so.
 Additionally, we are asking our customers, as much as they can, to plan on weekly shopping trips – either in person or utilizing our curb-side pick up or delivery program.
 This will help us to streamline our work and serve our community better.
 We know it sounds counter-intuitive to be asking customers to shop less often right now, but it’s so we can safely serve as many people as possible.
 The safety of our staff and customers is our number one priority.
 We also ask that if you are sick with any respiratory illness that you please take advantage of our delivery option.

 Here are some tips to help you consolidate your shopping: